Week 29 Grading Period 3 March 10, 2026

 Your child may be taking one or more of the following California Assessment of Student Performance and Progress (CAASPP), English Language Proficiency Assessments for California (ELPAC), and Physical Fitness Test assessments.
 For more information regarding state testing, please see this NOTIFICATION.

-Did you know that you can practice these tests with your child before they test later this February and May?
+Did you know that you can practice these tests with your child before they test later this spring?
 Here’s how:

 Go to: https://www.caaspp-elpac.org/